tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 ### Using schedulePeriodically

-The `schedulePeriodically` API allows scheduling a task to execute periodically at a given interval starting at a provided absolute start time.
+The `schedulePeriodically` API allows scheduling a task to execute periodically at a given interval.
+It is also possible to provide the start time otherwise the task will be executed immediately.
 The provided task is a callback, which will be executed in thread-safe way.

-Initially, the task is executed once at the given start time followed by periodic execution of the task at the requested period.
+Initially, the task is executed once immediately / on start time and then followed by periodic execution of the task at the requested period.
 This function returns a handle that can be used to cancel the execution of further tasks.

-The following example shows the scheduling of a task in an `onSetup` handler that starts running at the time provided in a parameter and then runs every 5 seconds until stopped.
+The following examples show the scheduling of a task in `onSetup` handlers.
+The second usage demos using time provided in a parameter as start time.
+Tasks run every 5 seconds after *start time* until stopped.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #schedule-periodically }